Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: African AmericansArts, Letters, MusicNotable Buildings.
 In addition, it is included in the Carnegie Libraries, and the Mississippi State Historical Marker Program series lists.
 A significant historical year for this entry is 1913.

 Location.
 32° 22.182′ N, 88° 42.376′ W. Marker is in Meridian, Mississippi, in Lauderdale County.
-Marker is at the intersection of 13th Street and 28th Avenue, on the right when traveling east on 13th Street.
+It is at the intersection of 13th Street and 28th Avenue, on the right when traveling east on 13th Street.
 Touch for map.
 Marker is at or near this postal address: 13th Street, Meridian MS 39301, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Impact of Churches (about 300 feet away, measured in a direct line); Whitfield "Big Central" High School
+At least 8 other markers are within walking distance of this marker: The Impact of Churches (about 300 feet away, measured in a direct line); Whitfield "Big Central" High School

 Paid Advertisement